nico-rodriguez/responsive-web-developer-devChallenges/my-team-page/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U) was to build an application to complete the given user stories.

+The images are positioned differently with respect to each other.
+This is done through media queries and child selectors.
+On large screen devices, there are three images per row (`flex-wrap: wrap` is used), so the child `3n-1` are aligned at `flex-end`.
+These correspond to the child positioned at the middle of each row.
+The rest of the child are aligned at `flex-start`.
+This creates the zig-zag effect.
+On small screen devices, there are two images per row, so the even child are aligned at `flex-end`, while the odd ones are aligned at `flex-start`.